 For most of my life, I've been a teacher of some sort.
 In middle and high school, I was an arithmetic and algebra tutor for underprivileged kids; in college, I volunteered in the math and writing centers; now, I'm teach ethics and logic classes in the philosophy department at UW-Madison.
 Teaching is the most important part of my life, and my role as an educator is what most defines my identity.
 I have no general guiding principle about teaching, other than that it isn't really useful to think in terms of such principles.
 Rather, I think that it's best to approach each student as having a distinct learning style and set of educational objectives, and thus, as representing a distinct set of challenges and rewards.

-Kansas State University - Bachelors, Economics
+Undergraduate Degree: Kansas State University - Bachelors, Economics

-UW-Madison - PhD, Philosophy
+Graduate Degree: UW-Madison - PHD, Philosophy

 High School Business

 What is your teaching philosophy?